robcarver17/pysystemtrade/docs/production.md

 python3 run.py $1
 ```

-run.py is a little more complicated as it allows you to call python functions that require arguments, such as [interactive_update_roll_status](/sysproduction/interactive_update_roll_status.py), and then ask the user for those arguments (with type hints).
+run.py is a little more complicated as it allows you to call Python functions that require arguments, such as [interactive_update_roll_status](/sysproduction/interactive_update_roll_status.py), and then ask the user for those arguments (with type hints).

 ## Script naming convention